pnp/PnP/OfficeDevPnP.Core/TimerJob Framework.md

 public void UseAppOnlyAuthentication(string clientId, string clientSecret)
 ```

 As you can see the same method can be used for either Office 365 as SharePoint on-premises which makes timer jobs using app-only better transportable between environments.

+**Note:**
+When you use app-only your timer job logic will fail when API's are used that do not work with App-Only.
+Typical samples are the Search API, writing to the taxonomy store and using the user profile API.

 ### Sites to operate on ###
 When a timer job runs it needs one or more sites to run against.
 To add sites to a timer job you can use the below set of methods.